📊 How We Test & Score

 🧾 How It Scored

-Performance: Verified ~98% chlorine reduction gives it a proven baseline, but its scope is narrower than multi-stage RO or carbon block systems.
-That makes it better as a reliable backup than a do-it-all filter.
+NSF/ANSI 42 certified for ~98% chlorine reduction gives it a proven baseline, but the scope is narrower than any RO or multi-stage carbon system on this page.
+It’s not a do-it-all filter and it doesn’t pretend to be.

 Read full review: Glacier Fresh Gravity Filter